Introduction

 Most recent articles, book chapters and conferences

-Beelen, Kaspar, Jon Lawrence, Daniel C. S. Wilson, and David Beavan.
+- David Beavan, Kaspar Beelen, Jon Lawrence, Daniel C. S. Wilson.
 “Bias and Representativeness in Digitized Newspaper Collections: Introducing the Environmental Scan.”
 Digital Scholarship in the Humanities, July 2022, p. fqac037.

 Recent updates